Build a Segment

 Note

-• You can only select assets that are contained in the same dataset as your initial selection.
+If your first rule contained a Clean Room data asset or a data asset from an online dataset, you can only select additional assets that are contained in the same dataset as your initial selection.

-• If you initially added a filter rule group, populate the second filter rule.
+If you initially added a filter rule group, populate the additional filter rules.

 Note